 Are the problems still there and you've run out of ideas about how to solve them?

-I appreciate how demoralizing it can be to find yourself in that position, and by reaching out for help you're giving yourself the best possible chance to change things for the better.
+I appreciate how demoralizing it can be to find yourself feeling stuck, and by reaching out for help you're giving yourself the best possible chance to change things and find a route forwards.

 What to Expect in a Counselling Session